justeat/gulp-build-fozzie/README.md

   Default: `true`

-  Shoud file names be displayed when a task is run?
+  Should file names be displayed when a task is run?

 ### `gulp`